Blendify/blender-manual/blender_docs/manual/render/materials/legacy_textures/workflow.rst

 - Use the :doc:`Composite Nodes </compositing/index>` to combine the two images via the Alpha Over node, creating and saving the composite image.
 Open that composited image as the UV texture.
-- Use an external paint program to alpha overlay the images and save the file, and load it as the face's UV texture
+- Use an external paint program to alpha overlay the images and save the file, and load it as the face's UV texture.
 - Define two objects, one just inside the other.
   The inner object would have the base image, and the outer image the overlaid image with a material alpha less than one (1.0).